VintageWatchstraps Logo

 This means that Rolex, Longines, Omega, etc. watches sold in Britain before the mid 1920s didn't have their brand on the dial, and sometimes there was no name to be found anywhere.
 Nowadays most people expect to see a name on the dial, so some unscrupulous people have names painted on to make the watch more saleable (read "valuable").
 It looks wrong.

 Rolex is the most faked watch brand, so this addition of a name onto a dial in enamel paint happens most often with the Rolex name.
 Needless to say, just painting Rolex onto a dial does not really transform a watch into a Rolex watch.
 Sometimes the name is added to a genuine Rolex watch because the owner expects to see it there, but often watches that were never Rolex watches in the first place receive a new name.
-This is what has happened with the dial of a Marconi watch shown in the image here.
-If you enlarge it you can see the shiny new enamel paint on the surface of the vitreous enamel dial.
-It is obvious that this had been painted on quite recently.

 Unlike the fired vitreous ink of the numerals and tracks, enamel paint doesn't bond into the underlying vitreous enamel but remains on its surface.
 It can usually be easily distinguished from the fired numbers and tracks by looking obliquely across the dial with a lens when it can be seen standing proud of the surface as illustrated.
 Because the vitreous enamel of the dial is very shiny, enamel paint has difficulty sticking to it and the added names have often become badly worn, or disappeared altogether.